The Secrets of Amazing Shower Sex

 In the movies, shower sex is almost always depicted as being both sexy and easy.
 The reality, however, can be quite different.
 For example, it quickly becomes clear when you’re in a standing position that body parts can’t be lined up with the same ease as when you’re horizontal.
 Then there’s the irony of sex in the shower feeling dry, as well as the clear and present danger of losing your footing and one or both of you getting hurt.

 The good news is that, with a little forethought, shower sex can be as good as we all want it to be.
-Below are several tips that can help turn shower sex from tricky to tremendous.
-If this is getting you excited to try new things, make sure to check the 60 Sex Positions Every Couple Needs to Try!
+Below are several tips that can help turn shower sex from tricky to tremendous, plus a few shower sex positions to help you get started.

-For many of us, a shower is simply part of our daily routine and we’re in and out with a minimum of fuss.
+For many of us, a shower is simply a part of our daily routine and we’re in and out with minimal fuss.
 While there’s nothing stopping you from having a wild quickie, sex therapist Amy Levine suggests spending some quality time in there.
-“Shower sex is an easy way to experience steamy sex,” she says and I think she means that both literally and figuratively.
-Sex is all about taking the time and doing the little things–have you checked the 13 Sexiest Things You Can Ever Say to a Woman?
+“Shower sex is an easy way to experience steamy sex,” she says.

 For many women, the detachable showerhead is a trusty masturbatory companion.
 Taking a shower together enables women to show their male partners how it’s done and add yet another element to the show.